cbztech/security-baseline/README.md

 ## Getting Started
 You will need to setup the following before running this SAM application.

-1. Configure an assumable role on your Org Master Payer account to allow the Security/Audit account to manage GuardDuty
+1. Configure an assumable role on your Org Master Payer account to allow the Security/Audit account to manage GuardDuty via cross account access

 ```json
 {